 Platelet-rich plasma (PRP) therapy is an innovative treatment that can reduce the time it takes your body to heal.
-At Perimeter Orthopaedics, PC in Atlanta, Georgia, the team uses PRP to help patients recover from a wide range of soft-tissue injuries.
+At Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia, the team uses PRP to help patients recover from a wide range of soft-tissue injuries.
 Perimeter Orthopaedics is a one-stop shop for all of your orthopedic needs, providing advanced care in a pleasant, comfortable environment.
 To speak with a specialist about PRP therapy, call the office or book an appointment online today.

 Platelet-rich plasma (PRP) is a type of injection that promotes your body’s natural ability to heal itself.
 PRP is commonly used to treat foot and ankle problems like plantar fasciitis and Achilles tendonitis and can help you heal from certain types of tissue damage without the need for surgery.